“I Do Not Fear An Army Of Lions Led By A Sheep, I Do Fear An Army Of Sheep Led By A Lion.”

 Predators are also survivors.
 A predator follows a pattern of thought and action that is ingrained within their DNA.
 Humans by nature are predators, even though most don’t realize it.
 We have the instinct, but as noted it’s been subdued through social re-engineering.

 This “prey mentality makes people focus on fending off whatever unpleasantness or misfortune they view as “coming after them”.
-They are constantly in defense mode and never try to take an offensive point of view.
+They are constantly in defense mode and never try to take an offensive point of view or predator mindset.
 This prey mindset is rooted in fear, which like any human emotion, has its place and function.
 However, this prey mentality can be very destructive if used improperly or in excess, i.e. “Being that deer in the headlight.”

 With a “predator mindset” we alleviate fear and think logically and with reality.
 Predators think about themselves and what they want.
 They rationalize the facts, whether they like them or not.
 Predators accept the situation for what it is and move on undeterred.
 A predator knows the world is not fair but navigates through it.
 They know there is more than one way to get something done and what can’t be won today, can be won tomorrow.